petereon/woflo/README.md

 The defualt task runner, which can run multiple tasks, or even multiple instances of the same task at the same time in parallel in separate Python process.

-It offers two modes of operation:
+It offers two modes of operation with different memory overhead [^1]:
-- `ForkProcess`, which forks a main process and inherits all of its state.
-Forking is default on Darwin and Linux (it is not available on Windows)
+- `ForkProcess`, which forks a main process and inherits all of its state. `ForkProcess` is default on Darwin and Linux (it is not available on Windows)
-- `SpawnProcess`, which spawns a new process with same global state
+- `SpawnProcess`, which spawns a new process with some global state. `SpawnProcess` is default on Windows.

 This behavior can be configured by setting the `process_type`: